superfly/docs/app-guides/multiple-processes.html.md

   script_checks = []
 ```

 Here we define two processes: `web` and `bar_web`.
-Each command (e.g. `/app/server` and `/app/server -bar`) is setting the *command* passed to your Dockerfile *entrypoint*.
+The command defined for each process group is setting the *command* passed to your Dockerfile *entrypoint*.
 That means your entrypoint needs to be able to handle a command being passed to it!

 Here's an example of such an entrypoint: